Our Methodology

 Regular Audits and Updates

-When a discrepancy is found, we fix it within 48 hours and document the change in our internal changelog.
+When a discrepancy is found, we fix it within 48 hours and document the change.
 Tools that depend on time-sensitive data — such as tax calculators — are reviewed immediately after any relevant legislation passes.

 Transparency